pgcentralfoundation/pgrx/README.md

 $ cargo pgx init
 ```

-The `init` command downloads Postgres versions 10, 11, 12, and compiles them to `~/.pgx/`.
+The `init` command downloads Postgres versions v10, v11, v12, v13 and compiles them to `~/.pgx/`.
 These installations
 are needed by `pgx` not only for auto-generating Rust bindings from each version's header files, but also for `pgx`'s
 test framework.

+See the documentation for [`cargo-pgx`](cargo-pgx/README.md) for details on how to limit the required postgres versions.

 ### Create a new extension